-11 Determination on issues of eligibility. [§ 268B.07]
+15 Determination on issues of eligibility. [§ 268B.07]

 Specifies the required content of notification to employer(s) when an applicant is granted benefits under the program.
-Requires commissioner to provide notice within two weeks.
+Requires commissioner to provide notice within two weeks, unless the application is incomplete or the deadline is extended for extenuating circumstances.
 Also specifies longer notice period for certain determinations of ineligibility.
 A determination or amended determination is final unless an applicant files an appeal within 60 days.
 Clarifies when overpayment of benefits occurs.